jsphuebner/stm32-sine/README.md

 A unique feature of this software is to re-purpose the drivetrain hardware as a programmable battery charger.
 One of the motor phase windings is being used as a high current capable inductor and one of the phase switches as a buck or boost converter.
 This has practically proven to replace a separate charging unit and further reduce complexity of electric vehicles.

 # Further reading
-A comprehensive guide to the Huebner inverter system can be found here: http://johanneshuebner.com/quickcms/index.html%3Fde_antriebsumrichter,20.html
+A comprehensive guide to the Huebner inverter system can be found here: https://openinverter.org/docs

 # Compiling
+You will need the arm-none-eabi toolchain: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads On Ubuntu type

+`sudo apt-get install git gcc-arm-none-eabi`

-You will need the arm-none-eabi toolchain: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads The only external depedency is libopencm3 which I forked.
+The only external depedency is libopencm3 which I forked.
 You can download and build this dependency by typing

 `make get-deps`